In this guide

 What is the Monzo for Under 16s debit card for kids?

-Monzo for Under 16s is a prepaid debit card and account designed for children aged 6–15.
+Monzo for Under 16s is a children’s account designed for children aged 6–15.
 To open, the parent or guardian needs to already have a Monzo current account.

 As this is most likely to be a first taste of how money works for some kids, it’s simple and easy to use.
 There aren’t too many bells and whistles, so it’s up to the adult to control the account and teach the child how to use it.

 You’re able to set up savings pots and goals for your child, so they can put their money towards something special.
-However, these don’t earn any interest, so the lesson of teaching them about saving regularly might actually end up costing them money through inflation.
-This is a shame, because learning about compound interest is an important part of learning to save.
-A potential way around this would be to open an instant access savings pot in your own Monzo account for your child, but they wouldn’t be able to view that when they’re looking at their money in the app.
+These now earn interest, so you can begin to teach them the benefits of saving regularly into an interest paying account.
+Learning about compound interest is an important part of learning to save and this all sits within their app, so they’ll be able to see their savings pot grow.

 You can fund the account directly from your Monzo current account, either as a one-off payment or scheduled as regular pocket money.
 You’re also able to send a link for friends and family to add money directly, say for birthdays or Christmas.
 A maximum of £250 over a 30-day period can be sent in total through this link.